The 22 Best ETFs to Buy for a Prosperous 2022

 The result is a much different EM fund than many prominent ETFs that feature China and India heavily.
-As of late 2021, neither were featured – instead, Taiwan (21%), Chile (16%) and Poland (16%) were tops among 10 countries represented.
+Neither are featured in 2022 – instead, Taiwan (20%), Chile (19%) and South Korea (17%) are tops among 10 countries represented.

 The Freedom 100 Emerging Markets ETF's lack of Chinese exposure specifically was a boon in 2021, as many China-specific ETFs lost more than 20% through late in the year, and broad EM funds with heavy EM exposure were dragged to negative returns.
-FRDM was up 2% with a little more than a week to go in 2021.
+FRDM delivered a positive 6% total return in 2021.

 "We have always said that freer countries perform more sustainably, recover faster from drawdowns, use their capital and labor more efficiently and have less capital flight," Tolle says.
 "We got to test the second part (recovering faster) in the latter part of 2020; it passed that test and outperformed broad EM, EM ESG and EM ex-China.
 But in 2021, we really saw the more basic thesis, which is that personal and economic freedoms set the foundation for growth."

-A growing investor realization of these tenets helped the Freedom 100 Emerging Markets ETF more than triple its assets in 2021, to more than $105 million at last check.
+A growing investor realization of these tenets helped the Freedom 100 Emerging Markets ETF more than triple its assets in 2021, and it has grown even more, to about $126 million at last check.
 And entering a 2022 in which many strategists have China as a big, fat question mark, FRDM takes at least one uncertainty off the board.